algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

 - ### 2.2 Project Overview

   - Algosup asked us to build a virtual processor and interpreter for running assembly code.
-It's an open project for students, developers, and hobbyists to learn low-level programming.
+It's an open project for students to learn low-level programming.
 We're keeping things clear with easy-to-follow guides.
 Our goal?
 Create a friendly space for anyone curious about assembly language and system programming.

 - ### 2.3 Audience

   - The primary audience for this test plan includes project team members, each with distinct roles:

-      - **QA's Members:**
+      - **Technical Team:**

         - Responsible for executing tasks outlined in this document.
         - Contribute insights and recommendations regarding the test plan.